amwebexpert/poc-archiver/README.md

 - files read/write/delete/update
 - file sharing
 - archiving and encrypting multiple files into a single file archive

-## Next steps

-- expo picture tagger tutorial implementation
+- picture region selector using reanimated and gesture handler